fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 5. Status: Downloaded newer image for hello-world:latest
 ```

-It's downloaded a new image for hello-world from "Docker Hub".
-You can see the docker hub page for the image with your browser here: [https://hub.docker.com/_/hello-world](https://hub.docker.com/_/hello-world)
+It has downloaded a new image for hello-world from a place called Docker Hub.
+Docker Hub is a free registry.
+And a registry is a place to store images.
+You can see the Docker Hub page for the image with your browser here: [https://hub.docker.com/_/hello-world](https://hub.docker.com/_/hello-world)

-The first part of the message states that we did not have "hello-world:latest" yet.
-This reveals a bit of detail about images themselves; image names consist of multiple parts, kind of like an url.
+The first part of the message states that we did not have the image "hello-world:latest" yet.
+This reveals a bit of detail about images themselves; image names consist of multiple parts, kind of like an URL.
 An image name is in the following format:

 - _registry/organisation/image:tag_

 In this case the 3 missing fields defaulted to:
 - _index.docker.io/library/hello-world:latest_

-Second row shows the organisation name, "library" where it will get the image.
-In the Docker Hub url the "library" is shortened to _.
+The second row shows the organisation name, "library" where it will get the image.
+In the Docker Hub url, the "library" is shortened to _.

 The 3rd and 5th rows only show the status.
-But 4th row may be interesting: each image has a unique digest based on the layers.
-The digest is used by docker to identify that an image is the same if you try to pull it again.
+But the 4th row may be interesting: each image has a unique digest based on the layers.
+The digest is used by Docker to identify that an image is the same.
+This is done when you try to pull the same image again.

 So it did some pulling and then output information about the **image**.
-It then gave the status that a new version of hello-world:latest was indeed downloaded.
-You can try pulling the image with _docker image pull hello-world_.
+After that the status told us that a new version of hello-world:latest was indeed downloaded.
+You can try pulling the image with _docker image pull hello-world_ and see what happens.

 The following output was from the container itself.
 It also explains what happened when we ran _docker container run hello-world_.